melezhik/swat/README2.md

     $name=value

-All swat variables could be devided on two groups:
+All swat variables could be divided on two groups:

 - **common swat settings**
 - **http parameters**

 ## common swat settings

-Common swat settings is a way to adjust _common_ swat behaviour/output.
+Common swat settings is a way to adjust _common_ swat behavior/output.

-Here is the list of such varibles which brief explanation:
+Here is the list of such variables which brief explanation:

 - `debug` - set to `1,2` if you want to see some debug information in output, default value is `0`.